initialxy/webapp-annotated-build-scaffolding/README.md

 The choice is yours.

 Remember to change infomation in `package.json` and `bower.json` to yours.
+You probably don't want to remove any dependencies from `package.json` unless you really know what you are doing.
+But feel free to change all the dependencies in `bower.json`, which serves purely as example.

 Run: